moonwatcher/behfas/README.md

 This is a Java implementation of the Exhaustive Haplotype Fragment Association Search using binary vectors and elementary binary operations like AND, OR and XOR to scan the tree and find the maximum value.

 It is released under the terms of the [GNU GPL](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html).
-It was written during my visit to the [Richard Durbin](http://www.sanger.ac.uk/Teams/faculty/durbin) lab at the [Sanger Institute](http://www.sanger.ac.uk) between 30/08/2006 ant 08/09/2006.
+It was written during my short visit to the [Richard Durbin](https://www.sanger.ac.uk/person/durbin-richard/) lab at the [Sanger Institute](http://www.sanger.ac.uk) between 30/08/2006 ant 08/09/2006.

 Problem statement